Standing on the Shore, Grasping for the Stars - Out There

 True, the distances to the stars are vast.
 In all those years of travel, Pioneer 10 has still covered only about 1/2,000th the distance to Alpha Centauri.
 But as I’ve noted before in this blog, there are realistic ways that we could reduce the travel time down to a single human lifetime, using only realistic technology–no warp drives required.

-Also, the journey to the stars is not something that has to happen in a single leap.
+It is also important to recognize that the journey to the stars is not something that needs to happen in a single leap.
 Realistically, it can’t happen that way.
 Just as Pioneer 10 opened the path to the Voyager probes, and to New Horizons, and to the first tentative forays into interstellar space, so will the grander journey to the stars will take place across multiple stepping stones.
 There will be intermediate technologies and intermediate destinations–many of them.

 Where might we go?
 The natural place to start is where our current probes have left off, in the outer solar system.
 Voyager 2 provided only the most cursory snapshots of the Uranus and Neptune systems.
 We have much more to learn there.